mulka/ploverwiki/Top-100-English-Words-in-Plover's-Dictionary.md

 ### 2. be

 Right-hand `-B`.
 The "B" key in Plover just happens to be the "be" key.
 How convenient!
-Writing out "be" phonetically like `PWE` is the word part "be^", like in "beware" or "belated".
+Writing out "be" like `PWE` is the word part "be^", like in "beware" or "belated".
+And the phonetic `PWAOE` is "bee"!

 ### 3. to